ACMILabs/media-player/README.md

 A media player using Python to launch VLC.

 #### Features:
+* Plays the downloaded playlist fullscreen in an endless loop through the first HDMI output
+* Supports content playable by VLC on the given hardware
+* Outputs audio through the first audio device with a name that matches the AUDIO_DEVICE_REGEX environment variable
+* Displays captions using VLC
 * Shows a black background if no videos are found
 * Downloads a playlist of videos (with optional subtitles) from XOS and saves these locally so that playback can take place after reboot without an internet connection
 * Posts playback & volume information to a broker (see [Message Broker](#message-broker))